-For years after 2019, you must begin to take minimum distributions from your account by April 1 following the calendar year you reach age 72.
+You must begin to take minimum distributions from your account by April 1 following the calendar year you reach age 731.
 All subsequent years' required minimum distributions must be distributed by December 31 of each year.

-Failure to take the annual required minimum distributions could result in a 50 percent excess-accumulation penalty.
+Failure to take the annual required minimum distributions could result in up to a 25 percent excess-accumulation penalty.